Usable-Security-and-Privacy-Lab/ssa-daemon/docs/man/setsockopt.md

 > #### TLS_REMOTE_HOSTNAME
-> Sets the hostname that will be connected to as a client.
+> Sets the hostname that will be connected to for a client connection.
 > The hostname is required in order to verify the validity of a peer's
 > certificate, so any connection made without first setting this option will
 > fail. `optval` should be a NULL-terminated string of the hostname (cannot
 > be an IP address), and `optlen` should be the entire length of the string
 > (including the null-terminating byte).
 >
 > **RESTRICTIONS**
 >